arnold-007/arnold-007-emagetech-k8s-cohort/submissions/assignment-05/assignment-05-arnold-007.md

 vs re-writing its manifest, keeping vs deleting the cluster between assignments, etc.
 Explain what you chose and what the other option would have bought you.)

+Always having to use the full path of kind to create a cluster: /usr/local/bin/kind create cluster --config kind-basic.yaml --name k8s-lab

 ## 5. One thing I'm still unsure about

 (One sentence.
 Goes to office hours.)